apache/infrastructure-website/content/pages/project-site.md

   - If you maintain historical versions of documentation, always check changes in to a single "trunk", then use an `svn copy` operation to tag or branch the content, rather than checking in a complete copy.
   - Minimize use of "publish date" and "version" in templates to those that are truly necessary or helpful.
 Consider using a "last modified date" and version in the URL instead (unless "latest" is implied).
   - Minimize Subversion keywords in the output that may change frequently without significant meaning.
 This includes keywords in source code that may be rendered to JavaDoc or a Maven JXR source cross-reference.
   - Avoid publishing Maven reports that change constantly to the project site.
-Code coverage, style reports, static analysis, etc. can be generated into a working copy on the CI server instead for easy developer viewing.
+Code coverage, style reports, static analysis, etc. can be generated into working copies on the CI server instead for easy developer viewing.

 <h2 id="preview">Previewing the website<a class="headerlink" href="#preview" title="Permanent link">&para;</a></h2>

   - For svnpubsub sites, review the local files in your svn checkout before committing them.
 The changes will be published immediately after you commit them.
-  - There is no preview mode for pypubsub.
+  - There is no preview mode for `pypubsub`.
 You should ideally have a way to build and test the website locally.